 4. Bus from the Medellín Airport (or to the Airport)

-The cheapest method to get to/from José Maria Córdova airport is the official Aeropuerto-Combuses airport buses, the fare is only 13,000 pesos and they fare hasn’t changed to our knowledge yet in 2023.
-The airport buses are small with only 19 seats.
+The official airport bus is the cheapest way to get to/from José Maria Córdova airport; the fare is only 20,000 pesos.
+The airport buses are small, with only 19 seats.
 But this is an inexpensive and reliable option in my experience.
 The bus from the airport takes about one hour, depending on traffic.

-The airport buses departing the airport have two possible destinations.
+Airport buses departing the airport have two possible destinations.
 Ask to make sure you get on the correct bus, as they aren’t marked.
-One destination is San Diego mall where it will stop at a bus stop across from the mall.
+One destination is San Diego Mall, which will stop at a bus stop across from the mall.
 It is easy to catch a taxi from here to your destination.
 This is also located near the Exposiciones metro station.

-Most of the airport buses to/from the San Diego mall use the new tunnel route that takes about 25 minutes.
+Most of the airport buses to/from the San Diego Mall use the new tunnel route that takes about 20 minutes.
 The buses that use the tunnel will have a lighted sign on the front that says tunnel.

-The other destination is behind the Nutibara hotel in El Centro.
-The Nutibara hotel is located within easy walking distance from the Parque Berrio metro station.
-The airport buses behind the Nutibara hotel do not use the new tunnel route to the airport.
+Another destination is behind the Nutibara Hotel in El Centro.
+The Nutibara Hotel is located within easy walking distance from the Parque Berrio metro station.
+The airport buses behind the Nutibara Hotel do not use the new tunnel route to the airport.
 So, it takes at least 45 minutes to over an hour, depending on traffic.

-When going the reverse direction to the airport you can go to the bus stop across from San Diego mall or behind the Nutibara hotel in El Centro.
-The buses from Nutibara also stop at the northern bus terminal if there are passengers waiting.
+When going in the reverse direction to the airport, you can go to the bus stop across from San Diego Mall or behind the Nutibara Hotel in El Centro.
+The buses from Nutibara also stop at the northern bus terminal if passengers are waiting.

-The airport buses leaving the José Maria Córdova airport operate from 6:30 am until the last flight of the day.
-And from Medellín to the airport the airport buses operate from 4:00 am to 9:00 pm about every 40 minutes or so.
+The airport buses leaving the José Maria Córdova airport operate from 6:30 am until the day’s last flight.
+From Medellín to the airport, the buses operate from 4:00 am to 9:00 pm every 40 minutes or so.

 5. Uber, Beat or DiDi Mobile Apps from the Medellín Airport (or to the Airport)

-Beat is an option to Uber in Colombia.
-Formerly known as Taxibeat, the company was founded in 2011 by Nikos Drandakis in collaboration with associates Nikos Damilakis, Kostis Sakkas and Michael Sfictos in Greece.
+Beat is an option for Uber in Colombia.
+Formerly known as Taxibeat, the company was founded in 2011 by Nikos Drandakis in collaboration with associates Nikos Damilakis, Kostis Sakkas, and Michael Sfictos in Greece.

-The ride-hailing service was acquired by MyTaxi in February 2017, and was soon renamed to Beat.
-And today Beat is part of the FREE NOW group, the ride-hailing joint venture of BMW and Daimler.
+The ride-hailing service was acquired by MyTaxi in February 2017 and was soon renamed to Beat.
+Today, Beat is part of the FREE NOW group, the ride-hailing joint venture of BMW and Daimler.

-Another option to Uber is DiDi, which is another ride-sharing app.
+Another option for Uber is DiDi, which is another ride-sharing app.
 DiDi is a transportation company headquartered in Beijing, China.

 Medellín Airport Transfer vehicle options